-UC Davis policies on meal reimbursement and incidentals
+Refer to the information below on UC Davis policies for meal reimbursement and incidentals.

 - Meal reimbursement for Travel under 30 days within the lower 48 states is limited to $62 per day.